bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 Since our last release a few months ago we've added a _ton_ of new features, bug fixes, and quality of life tweaks, but here are some of the highlights:

-- **Rust hotpatching:** Tired of waiting for Rust to recompile while prototyping?
-Bevy has integrated `subsecond` by Dioxus, allowing you to opt into hotreloaded Rust code without restarting your program.
-- **Raytraced lighting:** Stunning, physically realistic real-time lighting.
-Some limitations apply, but boy is it pretty.
+- **Bevy Solari - Raytraced Lighting (Experimental):** Bevy now has work-in-progress support for stunning, physically realistic real-time lighting.
+Many limitations apply, but boy is it pretty.
-- **Better observers:** Observers have been wildly popular, offering users a flexible way to respond to changes with very little boilerplate.
-We've cleaned up their API, clarified how they related to buffered events (now `Messages`) improved the documentation, and made them even more powerful.
+- **Improved Observers / Events:** Observers have been wildly popular, offering users a flexible way to respond to events with very little boilerplate.
+We've cleaned up the Observer and Event APIs, made them even more flexible, and improved their documentation!
+- **Headless Bevy UI Widgets (Experimental)**: A new work-in-progress headless UI widget library, providing baseline widget functionality to build on top of.
-- **Experimental UI widgets:** We're shipping a headless UI widget library and an opinionated set of tooling-focused widgets built on top of it now for you to try out!
+- **Bevy Feathers - Widgets for Tooling (Experimental):** An opinionated set of tooling-focused widgets built on top of our headless widgets.
+We're still building this out, but you can play with it right now!
+- **Rust Hotpatching:** Tired of waiting for Rust to recompile while prototyping?
+Bevy now has an initial integration of `subsecond` by Dioxus, allowing you to opt into hotreloaded Rust code without restarting your program.
+This is currently limited to Bevy ECS systems, and has some limitations.
+- **Light Textures**: You can now use textures to artistically modulate the intensity of light.
+- **DLSS**: On Nvidia RTX GPUs, Bevy now supports Deep Learning Super Sampling (DLSS) for anti-aliasing and upscaling.
+- **Tilemap Chunk Rendering**: A new performant way to render tilemaps in chunks ... this is our first step in building out Bevy's built-in tilemap system.
+- **Web Assets**: Bevy's asset system supports loading assets from `http` and `https` URLs.
+- **Reflect Auto-Registration**: When reflecting types, you no longer need to manually register them in your apps.
+- **Frame Time Graphs**: A new built-in widget to debug frame times in running Bevy apps.
+- **UI Gradients**: Bevy UI now supports background and border gradients.
+- **Raymarched Atmosphere**: Bevy's procedural atmosphere now has a raymarching mode for more accurate lighting.
+- **Virtual Geometry BVH Culling**: Bevy's virtual geometry system is now much faster thanks to BVH culling.

 <!-- more -->

-## Experimental Raytraced Lighting: Bevy Solari
+## Bevy Solari: Raytraced Lighting (Experimental)

 {{ heading_metadata(authors=["@JMS55", "@SparkyPotato"] prs=[19058, 19620, 19790, 20020, 20113, 20156, 20213, 20242, 20259, 20406, 20457, 20580, 20596, 20622, 20658, 20659, 20980]) }}